xsscx/srd/dmg/README.md

   device = /dev/disk2s1
   mount point = /private/var/run/com.apple.security.cryptexd/mnt/com.example.cryptex.8Ug7XY
 ```
-You now have the ToyBox Unstripped Binary that has Symbols on M1 ARM
+You now have the ToyBox Unstripped Binary that has Symbols on M1 ARM, go ssh to the SRD.

 X86_64 Installation | macOS 12.0.1 (21A559)
 ----